AndreaRoberti/Evaluating-Surgeons-hybrid-vision-based-framework/README.md

 This repository contains the **code and dataset** associated with the paper:

-> **Evaluating Surgeons' Performance on the da Vinci System Using Vision-Based Kinematic Tracking**
+> **Vision-Based Estimation of da Vinci Master Tool Manipulator Kinematics for Surgical Performance Assessment**
 > Andrea Roberti 1* , Pio Giacomo Cimino 1* , Maria Bencivenga 2 ,
 Simone Giacopuzzi 2 , Riccardo Muradore 1
 1* Department of Engineering for Innovation Medicine, University of